 A call out can happen at any time of the day or night.

 Each incident is an emergency (as far as the missing person is concerned), and a lot needs to be done before the team hits the ground.

 Once the planners or managers decide on a search plan, available members are formed up into search teams of 4 (this number is the ideal minimum, but teams can be bigger or smaller depending on circumstances).
 Each team has a team leader, a radio operator, a team medic and a navigator.The teams are allocated search areas, and the team leader will analyse the situation and deploy the team members in the most effective way.
 All the teams are in touch with the search base by radio, and each team member has a personal radio for inter-team communication.

 The teams spend an average of 2 hours progressing their allocated search sector, perhaps then returning to base to rest and report any relevant information.
 Teams will be allocated further search areas by the search manager/controller, depending on the situation and circumstances of the search.

 Search duration can vary considerably, ranging from a couple of hours to several days.
 As a consequence, search team resources need to be flexible.
 One way to accomplish this is by having a pool of members to call on at any given time – members can give what time they can on a rotating basis, allowing a search to continue as long as necessary.

-If you are interested in joining the team - go to the Join Us link.
+If you are interested in joining the team – go to the Join The Team link.